wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

 - Indexes are typically stored on disk.
 - Indexes are associated with a table.

+## Benefits
+- Speed up data retrieval without needing to scan every row in a database table.

 ## Data structure
 - B-tree
 - B+ tree (Typical)